 For diagnosing and monitoring many medical and surgical issues, we have a state-of-the-art X-ray machine — x-rays for dogs and cats is second nature to us.
 X-rays can be sent to a specialist via email for a second opinion if needed.

 Ultrasound is a non-invasive imaging procedure that allows us to get a clearer picture of internal organs.
 This is a painless procedure usually done without sedation, and is helpful in making decisions for treatment.
 It also allows us to biopsy the liver, kidney, and spleen by means of a tiny incision.
 Using ultrasound often does away with the need for a major surgery, and your pet can usually go home on the same day.
 Images can be sent to a specialist via email for a second opinion if necessary.

-Cold laser therapy is an ideal treatment for many medical conditions, including
+Cold laser therapy for pets is an ideal treatment for many medical conditions, including:

 - Bone fractures